How to Design A Crowdfunding Page That Boosts Outreach and Donations

 • Improve transparency and gain the trust of potential donors

-After deciding on campaign goals, you must set a timeline.
-If this is your first crowdfunding campaign, it’s best to start with a short campaign, about a month.
-If you’ve found success in the past with crowdfunding campaigns, you may be able to lengthen that to 6 weeks or longer, depending on your goals.
+After deciding on your campaign goals, set a timeline.
+If this is your organization’s first experience with crowdfunding, it’s best to start with a short campaign – a month is usually a good place to start.
+If, however, you’ve already had success with crowdfunding campaigns, you may be able to run a campaign for six weeks or longer, depending on your goals.

 2. Choose a powerful and affordable crowdfunding platform

-This is the most essential step of the process.
-Obviously because how will you create the crowdfunding page?
-The right platform will help you create the best page in the most cost-effective way.
+You can’t create a crowdfunding page without a crowdfunding platform, making this the most essential step in the process.
+The right platform will help you build the best page in the most cost-effective way.

-Here’s a tutorial video to quickly help you understand the ease and effectiveness of this great Donorbox feature.
+Watch this video tutorial to experience the ease and effectiveness of this great Donorbox feature –

 Donorbox Crowdfunding comes with a plethora of powerful options to boost funds and reach more people online.
-For examples, a goal thermometer, social media sharing buttons, a virtual donor wall, an updates tab, a subscription button, an email-sending option, and more.
+Our Crowdfunding tools include a goal thermometer, social media sharing buttons, a virtual donor wall, an updates tab, a subscription button, an email-sending option, and more.

-The Donorbox platform fee for this feature is nominal at 1.75% but you can upgrade to our Pro plan or Premium plans to reduce this further down to a flat rate of 1.5%.
-You can also ask donors to cover this fee along with processing fees of Stripe/PayPal.
+The Donorbox platform fee for this feature on our Standard Plan is 1.75%, but you can upgrade to our Pro or Premium Plan to access a flat rate of 1.5% across all Donorbox products.
+You can also ask donors to cover this fee along with processing fees of Stripe and/or PayPal.

-3. Add your fundraising goal and timeline to the page
+3. Include your fundraising goal and timeline on the page

 Now that you have decided on the amount of money you want to raise and the timeline of the campaign, add these details to your crowdfunding page.
 Your fundraising goal can be added to the page as a goal thermometer, as shown below.
-As the line moves through to the end of the thermometer, more donors will be inspired to give extra to help you meet your goal.
+As the meter shows your progress towards meeting your goal, more donors will be inspired to give a little extra to help you get there, like they did for Tapestry in this example!

 Start Crowdfunding With Donorbox